 While studying at Johnson State College, longtime professor and Republican State Senator Bill Doyle urged Dylan to consider a career in state government.
 Dylan threw himself into learning about Vermont’s political process and quickly developed a reputation for hard work.
 Upon graduation, State Treasurer Beth Pearce recruited him to serve as her principal assistant.
 In 2014, Speaker of the House Shap Smith tapped Dylan to serve as his Chief of Staff and manage the House’s day-to-day activities.

 During his time in the House, Dylan became known as a no nonsense taskmaster who reaches across party lines to solve problems.
 He put Vermonters first by addressing constituents’ questions and concerns.
 He pushed from the inside to make government work for working people.

-Dylan lives with his wife, Candace Morgan, a policy expert and member of the Essex Junction Prudential Committee.
+Dylan lives with his wife, Candace Morgan, a policy expert who works in the Administration of Governor Phil Scott.
 They live on Arlington Street.